Rare and Unusual Marine Invertebrates for the Advanced Reef Keeper

 Profile

-The Red Ball Sponge adds a splash of color and texture to any reef tank, thriving in areas with moderate water flow.
+The Red Ball Sponge adds a splash of colour and texture to any reef tank, thriving in areas with moderate water flow.

 Care Requirements